 Handling Strings in Java

-Creation of strings
+Creation of String in Java

 There are several ways to create a string in Java.
 The most common way is to use double quotes to create a string literal, like this: